-In August 2018, the FASB issued ASU 2018-15, Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract ("ASU 2018-15"), which aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred by the standard.
+In August 2018, the FASB issued ASU 2018-15, Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract ("ASU 2018-15"), which aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal use software license).
+The accounting for the service element of a hosting arrangement that is a service contract is not affected by the standard.
 ASU 2018-15 will require an entity (customer) in a hosting arrangement that is a service contract to follow the guidance in Subtopic 350-40 to determine which implementation costs to capitalize as an asset related to the service contract and which costs to expense.
 ASU 2018-15 also requires the entity (customer) to expense the capitalized implementation costs of a hosting arrangement that is a service contract over the term of the hosting arrangement.
-Additionally, ASU 2018-15 requires the entity to present the capitalized implementation costs on the statement of income as the fees associated with the hosting element.
+Additionally, ASU 2018-15 requires the entity to present the expense related to the capitalized implementation costs in the same line item in the statement of income as the fees associated with the hosting element.
+The entity is also required to present the capitalized implementation costs in the statement of cash flows in the same manner as payments made for fees associated with the hosting element.
 The entity is also required to present the capitalized implementation costs on the balance sheets in the same line item that a prepayment for the fees of the associated hosting arrangement would be presented.
-The amendments in ASU 2018-15 are effective for the Company in annual reporting periods beginning after December 15, 2020 and interim periods beginning after December 15, 2021.
+The amendments in ASU 2018-15 are effective for the Company in annual reporting periods beginning after December 15, 2021.
 Early adoption is permitted.
-The Company is expecting to prospectively apply amendments to all implementation costs and the date of adoption.
+The Company is expecting to prospectively apply amendments to all implementation costs incurred after the date of adoption.